wistia/wistia-open-docs/_posts/viewer-requirements.md

   Wistia videos work pretty much everywhere on the web, and if you want to double check this is the right place to look!
 post_intro:
-  <p>As you begin to add Wistia-hosted video to your marketing campaigns, you
+  <p>As you begin to add Wistia-hosted video to your marketing materials, you
   might wonder, "What does someone need to watch Wistia videos?"
 No worries, we've got you covered.</p>
 ---

+## Our Player

+{% wistia_embed hashed_id: 4x9odvsk2t, videoWidth: 599, videoHeight: 337 %}

+This is our Wistia player.
+If you can watch this video - success!
+Your computer and browser are all set to view Wistia-hosted content.

+{% post_image hashed_id: '320d5c6bf8df4053a63d70869f3f7d7f6b8f78ad', class: 'center' %}

 ## Operating Systems Supported